ChalkyBrush/Roshpit-Champions-Hero-RPG/README.md

 ### Updating ability, item or unit definitions

 Do not use npc_abilties_custom or npc_units_custom or npc_items_custom.
 Instead, use the templates found in the root directory /builder.
 Go to your root directory in command line and type py rpc_builder.py to run the builder.
 Whenever you save a change to the template, it updates your npc_abilities_custom file.
 Abilities and glyphs go in heroes/{heroname}/npc folders.
+Root template file is in Builder/addons/[english.txt, russian.txt, schinese.txt].

 ### Localizations ###